RoganDawes/P4wnP1_aloa/README.md

 #### Wait for LED report

-This HIDScript feature needs a bit of explanation.
+Waiting for LED report, or to be precise LED state changes, is one of the more sophisticated keyboard features of HIDScript.
+It could be very powerful but needs a bit of explanation.

-You may have noticed that (depending on the host OS) the keyboard state modifiers across multiple connected keyboards.
-For example, if you connect two keyboards to a Windows host, and toggle CAPSLOCK on one of the, the CAPSLOCK LED changes on both of them.
+You may have noticed that (depending on the USB host's OS) the keyboard state modifiers (NUM LOCK, SCROLL LOCK, CAPS LOCK) are shared across multiple connected keyboards.
+For example, if you connect two keyboards to a Windows host, and toggle CAPS LOCK on one of them, the CAPS LOCK LED changes on both keyboards.

-If the state modifier state is shared across multiple keyboards on a given OS, could be tested exactly like this.
+Exactly this test could be used, to determine if the keyboard state modifiers are shared across all keyboards for a given OS.

-In case a USB host supports this kind of state sharing, P4wnP1's HIDScript language could make use out of it.
+In case a USB host supports this kind of state sharing (for example Windows does), P4wnP1's HIDScript language could make use out of it.

 Imagine the following scenario:

 P4wnP1 is connected to a USB host and you want to apply keystroke injection, but you don't want the HIDScript to run the keystrokes immediately.
 Instead the HIDScript should sit and wait till you hit NUMLOCK, CAPSLOCK or SCROLLLOCK on the host's real keyboard.
 Why?
-Maybe you're involved in an engagement, somebody walked in and you don't want that this somebody could see how a ton of characters magically are typed into a console window which suddenly popped up.
-So you wait till somebody walks out, hit NUMLOCK and ultimately a console window pops up and a ton of character magically are ... yes you got it.
-It could be done like this:
+Maybe you're involved in an engagement, somebody walked in and you don't want that this exact "somebody" could see how magically a huge amount of characters are typed into a console window which suddenly popped up.
+So you wait till "somebody" walks out, hit NUM LOCK and ultimately a console window pops up and a huge amount of characters are magically type ...
+I think you got it.

+The described behavior could be achieved like this:

 ```
-P4wnP1_cli hid run -c 'waitLED(NUM); type("A ton of characters\n")'
+P4wnP1_cli hid run -c 'waitLED(NUM); type("A huge amount of characters\n")'
 ```

-If you tested the command above, you might encounter cases where the keystrokes immediately are issued, even if NUMLOCK wasn't pressed (and the LED didn't toggle), after starting the script.
+If you tested the command above, typing should only start if NUM LOCK is pressed on the USB host's hardware keyboard, but you might encounter cases where the keystrokes immediately are issued, even if NUM LOCK wasn't pressed (and the keyboard LED hasn't hacnged).

-This is intended behavior and there's a good reason for it.
-Maybe you have used other keyboard scripting languages, before which target USB devices capable of injecting keystrokes.
-Most of them have a common problem:
+This is intended behavior and the reason for this is another use case for the `waitLED` command:

+Maybe you have used other keyboard scripting languages and other USB devices capable of injecting keystrokes, before.
-You don't know when to start typing!
-If you type immediately after the USB device is powered, it is likely that the USB host didn't finished device enumeration and hasn't managed to bring up the keyboard driver.
-So your keystrokes are lost.
+Most of these devices share a common problem: You don't know when to start typing!

+If you start typing immediately after the USB device is powered up, it is likely that the USB host hasn't finished device enumeration and thus hasn't managed to bring up the keyboard drivers.
+Ultimately your keystrokes are lost.

-To overcome this you could add a delay, before keystroke injection starts.
+To overcome this you could add a delay before the keystroke injection starts.
 But how long should this delay be?
 Five seconds, 10 seconds, 30 seconds ?

 The answer is: it depends!
-It depends on how fast the host is able to enumerate the device and bring up the driver.
+It depends on how fast the host is able to enumerate the device and bring up the keyboard driver.
 In fact you couldn't know how long this takes, without testing against the actual target.

 But as we have already learned, Operating Systems like Windows share the LED state across multiple keyboards.
-This means if the NUMLOCK LED of the host keyboard is ON and you attach a second keyboard, the NUMLOCK LED on this keyboard has to be set to ON, too.
-If the NUMLOCK LED would have been OFF, anyways, the newly attached keyboard receives the LED state anyways (all LEDs off in this case).
-The interesting thing about this, is that this "LED update" could only happen, if the keyboard driver of the USB host has finished loading.
+This means if the NUMLOCK LED of the host keyboard is set to ON before you attach a second keyboard, the NUMLOCK LED on this new keyboard has to be set to ON, too, once attached.
+If the NUM LOCK LED would have been set to OFF, anyways, the newly attached keyboard receives the LED state (all LEDs off in this case).
+The interesting thing about this is, that this "LED update" could only be send from the USB host to the attached keyboard, if the keyboard driver has finished loading (sending LED state wouldn't be possible otherwise).

-Isn't that beautiful, the USB host tells us: "I'm ready to receive keystrokes".
+Isn't that beautiful?
+The USB host tells us: "I'm ready to receive keystrokes".
 There is no need to play around with initial delays.

-But here's the problem: We connect P4wnP1 to an USB host.
-We run a HIDScript starting with `waitLED` instead of a delay and start typing afterwards, but nothing happens.
+But here is another problem: Assume we connect P4wnP1 to an USB host.
+We run a HIDScript starting with `waitLED` instead of a hand crafted delay.
+Typing starts after the `waitLED`, but nothing happens - our keystrokes are lost, anyways!
 Why?
-It is likely that we missed the LED state update, because it arrived before we started the HIDScript at all.
-Exactly this is the reason, why P4wnP1 preserves all recognized LED state changes, unless at least one running HIDScript consumes them by calling `waitLED` (or `waitLEDRepeat`).
+Because, it is likely that we missed the LED state update, as it arrived before we even started our HIDScript.

+Exactly this "race condition" is the reason why P4wnP1 preserves all recognized LED state changes, unless at least one HIDScript consumes them by calling `waitLED` (or `waitLEDRepeat`).
+This could result in the behavior describe earlier, where a `waitLED` returns immediately, even though no LED change occurred.
+We now know: The LED change indeed occurred, but it could have happened much earlier (berfore we even started the HIDScript), because the state change was preserved.
+We also know, that this behavior is needed to avoid missing LED state changes, in case `waitLED` is used to test for "USB host's keyboard driver readiness".

-It is worth mentioning, that `waitLED` returns ONLY if the received LED state differs from P4wnP1's internal state.
-This means, even if we listen for a change on any LED with `waitLED(ANY)` it still could happen, that we receive an initial LED state from a USB host after attaching P4wnP1 to it, which doesn't differ from P4wnP1's internal state.
+*Note: It is worth mentioning, that `waitLED` returns ONLY if the received LED state differs from P4wnP1's internal state.
+This means, even if we listen for a change on any LED with `waitLED(ANY)` it still could happen, that we receive an initial LED state from a USB host, which doesn't differ from P4wnP1's internal state.
 In this case `waitLED(ANY)` would block forever (or till a real LED change happens).

-This special case could be handled by calling `waitLED(ANY_OR_NONE)`, which returns as soon as a new LED state arrive, even if it doesn't result in a change.
+This special case could be handled by calling `waitLED(ANY_OR_NONE)`, which returns as soon as a new LED state arrive, even if it doesn't result in a change.*

-Enough explanation, let's get practical ... before we do so, we have to change the hardware setup a bit:
+**Enough explanation, let's get practical ... before we do so, we have to change the hardware setup a bit:**

 Attach an external power supply to the second USB port of the Raspberry Pi Zero (the outer one).
 This assures that P4wnP1 doesn't loose power when detached from the USB host, as it doesn't rely on bus power anymore.
 The USB port which